isaacd68/isaacd68/README.md

 - 👋 Hi, I’m Isaac
 - 👀 I’m interested in Quantum Computing and AI
 - 🌱 I’m currently learning QC
-- 📫 How to reach me idowling@asu.edu
+- 📫 How to reach me isaacd668@gmail.com

 <!---
 isaacd68/isaacd68 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.